Retriev3r/franz-recipe-tidio/README.md

-# franz-recipe-drift
+# franz-recipe-tidio
-Get Drift inside Franz with this recipe
+Get Tidio inside Franz with this recipe

 ## Requirements
 This recipe only works for Franz 5.X, find it at http://meetfranz.com

 ## Installation

-1. Clone/download the folder `franz-recipe-drift`.
+1. Clone/download the folder `franz-recipe-tidio`.

 2. Open the Franz Recipe folder on your machine:
   * Mac: `~/Library/Application Support/Franz/recipes/`